nihcosnosaj/spotify-discoverweekly-auto/README.md

   - Python 3.9

 # Set Up
-You will need to create an Application in you Dashboard on the Spotify for Developers website, https://developer.spotify.com/dashboard/login, under your Spotify account.
+You will need to create an Application in your Dashboard on the Spotify for Developers website, https://developer.spotify.com/dashboard/login, under your Spotify account.
 Once the application is created, a Redirect URI must be given to the Application in the Edit Settings area of the Application dashboard.
 The URI doesn't have to be an actual viable website, http://localhost:8888 should be just fine for at-home personal use.

 After that, you will need to create a .env file in the directory with discoverweekly_auto.py for your environment variables.
 You will need the following environment variables:
   - client_id='<the client ID from your application>'